mmertama/pen/README.md

 * color c - use a given color (HTML color name or HTML color format).

-* color c - use a given color (HTML color name or format).

 * close -  close current line to a polygon.

 * circle r x y - draw a circle.